Unleash/unleash/website/docs/how-to/how-to-add-sso-azure-saml.md

 ---
 title: How to add SSO with SAML 2.0 and Microsoft Entra ID
 slug: 'how-to/how-to-add-sso-azure-saml'
-description: 'Configure Microsoft Entra ID (formerly known as Azure AD) SSO with SAML 2.0 for your Unleash instance.'
+description: 'Configure Microsoft Entra ID SSO with SAML 2.0 for your Unleash instance.'
 ---

 import Figure from '@site/src/components/Figure/Figure.tsx'